currenjin/currenjin/README.md

 ### Hi there 👋

+- 💬 I am a Dreamer, Thinker, Learner, Challanger and Passionate Person

 <!--
 **HyunJin-Jeong/HyunJin-Jeong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.